A certain type of padding thickness and density

 concrete.
 Rubber padding density is usually rated

-salespeople may try to convince you to upgrade your order with a specialty pad
+salespeople may try to convince you to upgrade your order with a special pad

-that has claims of being able to eliminate odors or have a moisture barrier
+that has big claims of being able to eliminate stains and odors or have a moisture barrier

-surface that will help with pet accidents.
+surface that will help reduce the severity of pet accidents.
 I don't generally recommend these type of pads

 and suggest you avoid the extra expense.
 I believe it will just cost you more money and not solve